dnszlr/studrive/README.md

 ---
 - Actuator: Provides endpoints for further measurements or to monitor the system.
 Example for user-service, http://localhost:9001/actuator/
 - RabbitMQ Management: Admin Interface for rabbitMQ.
 Can be found here http://localhost:15672/
-- pgadmin4: Admin Interface for postgresql database.
+- pgadmin4: Admin Interface for PostgreSQL database.
 Can be found here http://localhost:5050/
-- mongo-express: Admin Interface for MongoDB.
+- mongo-express: Admin Interface for MongoDB database.
 Can be found here http://localhost:8081/

 ## Measurement of non-functional requirements